 Now that you know how to take photos of lightning that are worthy of a National Geographic spread, make sure you get them up on your online portfolio.
 No matter what kind of photography type you’re into, a gorgeous and up-to-date portfolio is an essential marketing tool that will help you get your work out there and land new clients.

 If you don’t have one set up yet, no worries: with the right website builder you’ll be able to get one up and running in no time.
-Choose one with beautiful themes, so that you don’t have to do much tweaking to get it looking how you want.
+Choose one with beautiful templates, so that you don’t have to do much tweaking to get it looking how you want.
 Just upload those electrifying lightning photos, write some killer descriptions, and publish them!
 If you’re posting to your Instagram frequently, look for a website builder that has built-in Instagram integration.
 That way, you can refresh your online portfolio, just by posting to your Insta!

 If you tend to shoot client work, you’ll also want to look for a client-proofing feature.
 This makes it so much easier to deliver a project that your client is happy with, because you’ll be able to send them a proofing gallery where they can review watermarked images and give you feedback all from within your website.

 Ready to build a photography portfolio website that captures clients’ attention?
 From image-focused themes to a built-in proofing tool, we’ve got photographers covered.
 Start your free trial with Format today!